 IFRS 12 includes all of the disclosures that were previously in IAS 27, Consolidated and Separate Financial Statements related to consolidated financial statements, as well as all of the disclosures that were previously included in IAS 31, Investment in Associates.
 These disclosures relate to an entity's interests in subsidiaries, joint arrangements, associates and structured entities.
 A number of new disclosures are also required.
 The standard is effective for annual periods beginning on or after January 1, 2013.
-The Company is currently assessing the impact of the standard on the consolidated financial statements.
+The adoption of the standard in 2014 did not have a material impact on the consolidated financial statements.